-POLICY INDICATOR DATA SOURCE TARGET TRIGGER FOR ACTION POTENTIAL ACTION OF CONTINGENCY of Local Plan policy LPC15 - Waste N/A N/A N/A LPD01 - Ensuring Quality Development in St Helens Ensuring Quality Development the best and most versatile land from No loss of the best and most versatile land unless justified by the benefits of the development.
+POLICY INDICATOR DATA TARGET TRIGGER FOR POTENTIAL ACTION OF SOURCE ACTION CONTINGENCY of Local Plan policy LPC15 - Waste See Indicators within the Merseyside and Halton Joint Waste Local Plan Merseyside Environmental Advisory Service (MEAS) N/A N/A N/A LPD01 - Ensuring Quality Development in St Helens Protection of the best and most versatile land from development (Grades 1, 2, and 3a) Development Management processes No loss of the best and most versatile land unless justified by the benefits of the development.
 Unexpected loss of land not proposed for development in the Local Plan, and not justified by wider benefits.
 Review how the policy is being applied, whether any means exist of preventing or mitigating any loss not already covered by policy.
 Potential update of Local Plan policy.
 LPD02 - Design and Layout of New Housing Number of applications approved contrary to policy Development Management processes None - there should be 100% compliance with policy.
 Failure to prevent appeals being lost where initial refusal was on grounds of design and layout.
-Review how the policy is being applied; consider whether the policy needs to be updated. , development should comply Provision or contributions are below policy requirements.
+Review how the policy is being applied; consider whether the policy needs to be updated.
+Number of new residential developments with incorporated cycle and waste storage Development Management processes 100% - development should comply with policy.
+Provision or contributions are below policy requirements.
 Review how the policy is being applied; consider whether the policy needs to be updated.
 LPD03 - Open Space and Residential Development Amount of open space gained, and lost to other uses , measured both by number and St Helens Borough Council, Sport England, sports clubs, schools and developers Net gains in open space provision.
 Unexpected specific losses of facilities not in accordance with policy (i.e. without like for like Review how the policy is being applied, whether any means exist of preventing or mitigating any loss.

-POTENTIAL DATA TRIGGER FOR POLICY INDICATOR TARGET ACTION OF SOURCE ACTION CONTINGENCY replacement or type of facilities, and enhancement). by amount of space of each type (with reference to the typology used in the Open Space Study).
-Development Development No loss of Unexpected Review how the specific losses resulting in a Management open space. policy is being net loss of processes of open space applied. open space not in (contrary to accordance with policy (i.e. policy) without like for like replacement or betterment).
-All new Number of Development Provision or Review how the Management residential contributions applications policy is being approved with processes development applied, the age are below of 40 or more contributions and policy dwellings to towards open requirements. circumstances of space provide new the planning permissions provision: open space, · on-site: or the where the target off-site; and expansion or was not met; if financial enhancement the policy has contributions been applied of existing collected for open space accurately, consider whether provision. open space the policy needs to be updated.
-LPD04 -Developments Development No appeals Failure to Review how the Householder allowed on Management lost. prevent policy is being applied; consider Development appeal which processes appeals being whether the were refused lost where S on amenity initial refusal policy needs to grounds be updated. was on grounds of amenity.
+POLICY INDICATOR DATA SOURCE TARGET TRIGGER FOR ACTION POTENTIAL ACTION OF CONTINGENCY type of facilities, and by amount of space of each type (with reference to the typology used in the Open Space Study). replacement or enhancement).
+Development resulting in a net loss of open space (contrary to policy) Development Management processes No loss of open space.
+Unexpected specific losses of open space not in accordance with policy (i.e. without like for like replacement or betterment).
+Review how the policy is being applied.
+Number of applications approved with contributions towards open space provision: • on-site; • off-site; and • financial contributions collected for open space Development Management processes All new residential development of 40 or more dwellings to provide new open space, or the expansion or enhancement of existing open space provision.
+Provision or contributions are below policy requirements.
+Review how the policy is being applied, the age and circumstances of the planning permissions where the target was not met; if the policy has been applied accurately, consider whether the policy needs to be updated.
+LPD04 - Householder Development s Developments allowed on appeal which were refused on amenity grounds Development Management processes No appeals lost.
+Failure to prevent appeals being lost where initial refusal was on grounds of amenity.
+Review how the policy is being applied; consider whether the policy needs to be updated.